Jonbat/Muscle-Sensor-LED-Display/README.md

 ## Motivation
 The MyoWare Muscle Sensor.
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

+## Code
+The algorithm C code does not use any libraries, besides avr/io.
+Using adafruit's libraries, the slowest processor that can adequately run the 32x32 matrix is 16MHz ([32x32 LED Matrix](https://www.sparkfun.com/products/retired/14633)).
+By avoiding the libraries and driving each pin directly, the LED matrix can be adequately driven on a 1 MHz processor (atmega164p).

 ## Materials
 The schematic and board files were designed for the Atmega164p and the SPX-14633 32x32 LED screen.
 Another microcontroller can be used, and this schematic should make a good reference.
 Because of the fast clock and refresh rate needed to drive the 32x32 LED screen, I would  recommend using a micro controller with a 1 MHz processor and higher.
 An optional RS-232 serial interface is included for debugging and JTAG interface for on-board programming of the Atmega 164P.